jecki/DHParser/documentation_src/manuals/05_testing.rst

     design-decisions of the EBNF-grammar of the outline-example might be of interest for beginners:

-    1. Since the structure of the outline is preseverd by the structre of the abstract syntax tree (i.e. the names and the nesting of its nodes) all tokens (#, ##, ...) and delimiters (WS) are dropped during parsing (see the ``@drop``-directive at the beginning of the grammar).
-Dropping Tokens, Delimiters and insiginificant whitespace is common practice - either when generating the AST or - as done here - during parsing already.
+    1. Since the structure of the outline is preserved by the structure of the abstract syntax tree (i.e. the names and the nesting of its nodes) all tokens (#, ##, ...) and delimiters (WS) are dropped during parsing (see the ``@drop``-directive at the beginning of the grammar).
+Dropping Tokens, Delimiters and insignificant whitespace is common practice - either when generating the AST or - as done here - during parsing already.

     2. No normalization is being done at the parsing stage.
-For example, headings as definied here may still contain trailing whitespace.
+For example, headings as defined here may still contain trailing whitespace.
        Unless it organically results from the grammar definition, normalization is better done in the CST-AST-transformation stage to keep the grammar simple.

-    3. It is a good practice to give the symbols that are considered disposable (i.e. they do not appear as node names in the syntax tree, alghouth their content is preserved) or which will be dropped (i.e. neither their name nor the captured content makes it into the syntax-tree) special, well recognizable names, like for example, names starting with a single underscore for disposable symbols and a double leading underscore
+    3. It is a good practice to give the symbols that are considered disposable (i.e. they do not appear as node names in the syntax tree, although their content is preserved) or which will be dropped (i.e. neither their name nor the captured content makes it into the syntax-tree) special, well recognizable names, like for example, names starting with a single underscore for disposable symbols and a double leading underscore